unChaz/sci-fi-5e/srd/monsters/monsters.md

 **Actions**

-**_Bite_**. _Melee Weapon Attack:_ +3 to hit, reach 5 ft., one creature. _Hit:_ 3 (1d4 + 1) piercing damage, and the target must succeed on a DC 11 Constitution saving throw against being magically petrified.
+**_Bite_**. _Melee Weapon Attack:_ +3 to hit, reach 5 ft., one creature. _Hit:_ 3 (1d4 + 1) piercing damage, and the target must succeed on a DC 11 Constitution saving throw against being petrified.
 On a failed save, the creature begins to turn to stone and is restrained.
 It must repeat the saving throw at the end of its next turn.
 On a success, the effect ends.
 On a failure, the creature is petrified for 24 hours.

 #### Couatl